YinHK-gameDev/unity-learn/physics/collider/README.md

 > **Note**: Physics body colliders are **dynamic** by **default**.

 ### Rigidbody colliders
-This is a GameObject with a Collider and a normal, non-kinematic Rigidbody attached.
+This is a GameObject with a Collider and a normal, **non-kinematic Rigidbody attached**.
 Rigidbody colliders are fully simulated by the physics engine and can react to collisions and forces

 > Adding a **Rigidbody component** to an object will **put its motion under the control of Unity's physics engine**.

 Even without adding any code, a Rigidbody object will be **pulled downward by gravity** and will react to collisions with incoming objects if the right Collider component is also present.

+> Known as **dynamic coliider**

 ### Kinematic Rigidbody collider
 A a GameObject with a Collider and **a kinematic Rigidbody attached** (ie, the **`IsKinematic`** property of the Rigidbody is **enabled**).